cosmos/cosmos/PLAN.md

   $0.075.
 A discount of 12% for Pre-Fundraisers implies an atom price of
   $0.088.

-* The CF’s fundraising goal may be capped.
+* The CNF’s fundraising goal may be capped.
 More details will be released soon.

-* After the Fundraiser, the total number of atoms distributed multiplied by 1/3 is inflated and allocated for the CF, AIB, and the Initial Donors.
+* After the Fundraiser, the total number of atoms distributed multiplied by 1/3 is inflated and allocated for the CNF, AIB, and the Initial Donors.

 * On Genesis day, the distribution of atoms will be split between:
-  * CF (10%)
+  * CNF (10%)
   * AIB (10%)
   * Initial Donors (5%)
   * Pre-Fundraiser Donors + Fundraiser Donors (75%)

-* Upon completion of the Fundraiser, all atom holders, including the CF and AIB play the Delegation Game in a special purpose Ethereum smart contract (which holds no Ether).
+* Upon completion of the Fundraiser, all atom holders, including the CNF and AIB play the Delegation Game in a special purpose Ethereum smart contract (which holds no Ether).
 The top 100 validators after delegation will be chosen as validators on Genesis.
 For more information on the Delegation Game please